michaelrsweet/lprint/DOCUMENTATION.md

 The "server" sub-command runs a standalone spooler.
 The following options control the server operation:

+- "-o listen-name=HOSTNAME": Sets the network hostname to resolve for listen addresses - "*" for the wildcard addresses.
 - "-o server-name=HOSTNAME": Sets the network hostname to advertise.
 - "-o server-port=NNN": Sets the network port number; the default is randomly assigned.